leotocca/room-reservation/README.md

 - Clone the repo to your local machine with "Git clone"
 - Install npm dependencies running the "npm install" command in your terminal
+- Run "npm run start" to build and start the app
 - Open up http://localhost:8080/ in your browser